 Coming to Westbourne Guide & Prospectus

-If you are currently in Year 6 and you are applying for high school for September 2021, then we recommend that you take a look at our Virtual Guide to Westbourne for Year 6 which below.
+If your child is currently in Year 6 and you are applying for high school for September 2022, then we recommend that you take a look at our 2021 Fast Guide, 360 Google Tour and 2021/22 Prospectus.

 Support for New Students